margaridav27/feup-sdle/exam summary.md

 - nodes and keys are arranged in a logical ring module 2<sup>m</sup>
 - each node maintains a finger table, which is a list of other nodes in the network that it is directly connected to
 - when a new node joins the network, it uses the finger table of other nodes to find its place in the ring and update its finger table accordingly
-- each node is responsible for a range of keys, known as its "successor space", and it stores the keys that fall within that range
+- each node is responsible for a range of keys, known as its "successor space", and it stores the keys that fall w/in that range
-- for a given key, its successor node is the node with the smallest ID that is larger than the key's ID
+- for a given key, its successor node is the node w/ the smallest ID that is larger than the key's ID
 - nodes keep O(log n) knowledge on other nodes and routing takes O(log n) steps

 #### Kademlia